PARROT Patient Information

 If you decide you would like your child to be involved in the trial you will be asked to read and sign a consent form.

-After you have looked at the information on this website, and if you have no more questions and have decided you would like your child to take part in the trial, then you will be asked to read and sign a consent form to confirm this in writing.
+After you have looked at the trial information, and if you have no more questions and have decided you would like your child to take part in the trial, then you will be asked to read and sign a consent form to confirm this in writing.

 You will be given a copy of the consent form and the information on this website to keep.
 Once you have signed the consent form, you will be asked some questions about your child’s respiratory health and we will check that the trial remains suitable for your child before starting treatment and following the trial plan.

-Before your child’s treatment is dispensed, we will collect some other information about them, including medical history, recent vaccinations, current medications and school attendance.
+Before your child’s treatment is dispensed and posted to your home, your local research team will collect some other information about them, including medical history, recent vaccinations, current medications and school attendance.

-We will also ask you to complete some questionnaires and may measure your child’s weight and take a nasal swab.
-Once your child’s trial treatment is dispensed, you will go home and complete the sleep assessment(s).
+They will also ask you to complete some questionnaires and may measure your child’s weight and take a nasal swab.
+You will then go home and complete the sleep assessment(s).
 After this has been completed your child will start their treatment at home.
 The treatment will be given once daily every Monday, Wednesday and Friday.

 azithromycin or placebo